Do Large Language Models know what humans know?

-Humans reason about the mental states of others, even when these states diverge from their own.
-This capacity––sometimes called Theory of Mind––appears critical for human social cognition \citep{leslie_2001_TheoryMind}.
-Yet despite consensus on the importance of Theory of Mind, there remains considerable debate about the evolutionary \citep{premack_1978_DoesChimpanzeeHave,krupenye_2019_TheoryMindAnimals} and developmental \citep{bedny_2009_GrowingBlindDoes,devilliers_2014_RoleLanguageTheory} origins of this ability.
-Specifically, how much of our Theory of Mind capacity results from an innate, biologically evolved adaptation \citep{bedny_2009_GrowingBlindDoes}, and how much is assembled from experience \citep{hughes2005origins}?
-The answers to these questions may also tell us what kinds of biological and artificial entities have Theory of Mind.
+Humans reason about the beliefs of others, even when these beliefs diverge from their own.
+The capacity to understand that others' beliefs can differ from ours---and from the truth---appears critical for human social cognition \citep{leslie_2001_TheoryMind, fairchild2021role}.
+Yet despite consensus on the importance of belief attribution, there remains considerable debate about its evolutionary \citep{premack_1978_DoesChimpanzeeHave,krupenye_2019_TheoryMindAnimals} and developmental \citep{bedny_2009_GrowingBlindDoes,devilliers_2014_RoleLanguageTheory} origins.
+Specifically, how much of this ability results from an innate, biologically evolved adaptation \citep{bedny_2009_GrowingBlindDoes}, and how much is assembled from experience \citep{hughes2005origins}?

+The answers to these questions may also tell us what kinds of biological and artificial entities can be expected to display the ability to reason about other agents' beliefs---and perhaps display evidence of social cognition more generally.
+The ability to represent others' beliefs has sometimes been linked to a broader constellation of abilities called Theory of Mind \citep{apperly2012theory, premack_1978_DoesChimpanzeeHave}.
+However, the theoretical, convergent, and predictive validity of such a construct has been widely questioned \citep{gernsbacher2019empirical, gough2021does, hayward2017reliability}.
+We focus more narrowly here on belief attribution; whether or not it is a component of a broader capacity, the ability to attribute beliefs to others is likely to be crucial to social cognition and worthy of careful analysis in its own right.
+We return in our Discussion to the relevance of our results to broader debates about how belief attribution relates to other capacities.

-A leading experience-based view proposes that Theory of Mind is built in part from exposure to language \citep{devilliers_2014_RoleLanguageTheory}.
-Children develop an understanding that others have different mental states from verbs like ``know'' and ``believe'' \citep{brown_1996_WhyTalkMental}, the structure of conversation \citep{harris_2005_ConversationPretenseTheory}, and certain syntactic structures, like sentential complements (e.g., ``Mary thought that Fred went to the movies'') \citep{hale_2003_InfluenceLanguageTheory}.
-However, current evidence does not address the question of \textit{to what extent} linguistic input can account for our Theory of Mind capacity.
-Can human-level Theory of Mind emerge out of exposure to linguistic input alone, or does it depend on linking that input to a distinct (possibly innate) mechanism or non-linguistic representation?
-Overcoming these limitations would require a measure of exactly how much Theory of Mind-consistent behavior can be acquired through exposure to language alone.
+A leading experience-based view of the origins of belief attribution proposes that our ability to represent others' beliefs is built in part from exposure to language \citep{devilliers_2014_RoleLanguageTheory}.
+Children develop an understanding that others have different mental states from verbs like ``know'' and ``believe'' \citep{brown_1996_WhyTalkMental}, the structure of conversation \citep{harris_2005_ConversationPretenseTheory}, and certain syntactic structures, like sentential complements (e.g., ``Mary thought that Fred went to the movies''; \citealp{hale_2003_InfluenceLanguageTheory}).